 If those seats were in different cabins and the person was a family member or friend, would members of the flight crew mind if you swapped seats at random with that other person during the flight?

-Let us not forget that now that airlines are charging extra for certain seats for passengers who have not earned elite status in their frequent flier loyalty programs, a seat swap may not be completed as easily as a result of simply asking.
+Let us not forget that since airlines have been charging extra for certain seats for passengers who have not earned elite status in their frequent flier membership programs, a seat swap may not be completed as easily as a result of simply asking.
 The reason of why you reserved that seat for that flight may have evolved from comfort or convenience to price: “I paid $25.00 extra for this seat, and I am not about to take your middle seat by the rear lavatory.
 Sorry.”

 There was a potential solution which apparently no longer exists about which I wrote in this aforementioned article: